 Mayfield School recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
 We endeavour to provide a safe and welcoming environment where children are respected and valued.
 We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.
 Child protection forms part of the school's safeguarding responsibilities.

 Key Personnel

-The Designated Safeguarding Lead for Mayfield Main Site (DSL) is Colin May, for Chestnut is Sandra Wright and for 6th Form is Rachel Hawthorne
+The Designated Safeguarding Lead (DSL) is: Colin May